lambodarbag/calculatorApp/README.md

 eval() is used for learning purposes only

-Not recommended for production apps
+Not recommended for production applications

 🔮 Future Improvements

-Keyboard support
+Keyboard input support

-Remove eval() (custom parser)
+Remove eval() (custom calculation logic)

 Dark / Light mode

-Mobile optimization
+Mobile responsiveness

 👨‍💻 Author

-Ayushman
+AS
-Frontend Developer (Learning & Building 🚀)
+Frontend Developer 🚀

 ⭐ Support

 If you like this project, give it a ⭐ on GitHub!